 Music Education Faculty

 Ruth Gurgel, Assistant Professor of Music Education, is a specialist in Elementary Music Education at Kansas State University.
 Dr. Gurgel holds a Ph.D. in music education from the University of Wisconsin-Madison, with minors in sociology and educational policy.
 Her research interests include methods for integrating culturally relevant pedagogy with music education as well as integrating music across the curriculum.
 Dr. Gurgel continues to present her research at national and international conferences and is publishing both a book and a series of articles for music educators.
 Dr. Gurgel began her career teaching elementary music in large urban school districts in Colorado and Wisconsin, instructing students in the areas of general music, band, choir, and orchestra.
 She brings an eclectic approach to the elementary music classroom, integrating the techniques of Kodaly, Orff, Dalcroze, and Gordon.

-Frederick Burrack, Associate Professor of Music Education, joined the Kansas State music faculty as a music education specialist in Fall 2005.
+Frederick Burrack, Professor of Music Education, joined the Kansas State music faculty as a music education specialist in Fall 2005.
 He oversees the graduate studies for the Music Program and is Director of the Office of Assessment associated with the Provost Office.
 Prior to Kansas State, Dr. Burrack taught instrumental music education at Ball State University from 2002-2005 and instrumental music in the Carroll Community School District in Carroll, Iowa from 1982-2002.
 At Carroll High School he initiated student self-assessment and portfolio development into the performance program.
 Dr. Burrack’s research interests include student learning assessment methods, cross-disciplinary instruction, and instructional thought development in music teachers.
-He is on the advisory board for the Music Educators Journal and chairs the Kansas Music Educators Association and Kansas Alliance for the Arts advocacy committees.
-He has numerous publications in music educators journals and has presented nationally and internationally.
-He currently serves as chair of the National Federation for Music Educators Special Research Interest Group on Assessment.
+He has numerous publications in music educators and assessment journals, and has presented nationally and internationally.
 Link to more information.